mathesar-foundation/mathesar-wiki/engineering/architecture/numbers.md

 - The front end will **fail** to parse canonical stringified numbers like `"99999999999999.99"` (which cannot be accurately represented by any of JavaScript's built-in data types) because they will fail to be reformatted without loss of precision.

+- The front end actually _almost_ doesn't need to parse numbers at all.
+But it does so for the following reasons.

+    1. Because we want to format a cell's numerical value for display.
+There are a variety of smaller goals here.

+        - Likely the most important goal is to format the decimal separator in accordance with the user's locale (dot or comma).
+That's easy to do with strings, so if that's all we care about, then we can actually stick with strings.
+        - Adding grouping separators is _nice_, but not crucial.
+Even if the separators are applied after the user finishes typing, I think they offer a significant UX improvement in some situations.
+If we stick exclusively to strings, it's actually quite hard to add the grouping separators in a locale-aware way.
+The `Intl` API takes care of it for us, but only if we have a `number` or `BigInt` -- so that requires parsing.
+        - Similar to above, `Intl` offers a bunch of other [formatting options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) that we'll likely want to utilize at some point in the future, like `style: 'percent'`, `style: 'currency'`, `minimumFractionDigits`, and `maximumFractionDigits`.
+That stuff is trivial to implement when using `Intl`, but harder to do with raw strings.

+    1. Because we also want to accept user-entered number in other contexts, besides the cell values

+        For editing a cell, we'll likely never need access to the _numerical value_ of the cell on the front end (beyond the need to format the number for display).
+But we will need access to numerical values of user input on the front end in the future.
+For example, when/if we allow the user to configure the minimum number of fraction digits, I'd want to take that user input and feed it back into `Intl.NumberFormat` to display a formatted preview of a sample number.
+I think we'd also want client-side validation to ensure that `minimumFractionDigits` is within `0` and `20`, as required by `Intl.NumberFormat`.

 ### Formatting

 - The front-end formats numbers for display in the browser's locale.